 Authentication factors can include “something you are” (such as a fingerprint), “something you have” (such as a physical ID card or digital mobile credential) and/or “something you know” (a password or PIN).
 Information systems are 99.9% less likely to be compromised when users present two or more of these factors instead of just one.3

 However, MFA represents a big change, bringing challenges and concerns for hardware manufacturers and independent software vendors, their commercial business customers, and end users alike.

 For hardware vendors, how can they ensure that authentication hardware can communicate with host systems from all fixed and mobile devices?
 How can they offer a simple, quick authentication experience that seamlessly connects to the solutions their commercial customers have implemented for single sign-on?

 For ISVs, how can they provide for fast, error-free login while helping their commercial customers enforce a zero-trust policy across the enterprise?
 How can they enable multi-factor authentication while supporting the employee credentials their customers have already invested in?

 For end users, how can they log in quickly and seamlessly, so they can focus on work?
 How can they log in wherever and whenever they need to, even remotely or from a home office, without feeling as if they’re being monitored—but rather with confidence that their identity, location and data are being shielded from discovery by bad actors?

-For commercial enterprises, how can they implement multi-factor authentication in support of a zero-trust policy without excessive costs, delays or disruptions to the business?
+For commercial enterprises, how can they implement a multi-factor authentication approach in support of a zero-trust policy without excessive costs, delays or disruptions to the business?
 How can they sustain the productivity and satisfaction of their employees?